-Companies often place a great deal of emphasis on what the public thinks of their brand.
-Public brand perception is important, but it’s only a facade if you don’t have a healthy and thriving culture within.
+Companies place a great deal of emphasis on what the public thinks of their brand.
+Public brand perception is important, but it’s only a facade if you lack a healthy and thriving culture within.

-A Gallup survey indicated that just 27% of employees at America’s biggest brands share their company’s values.
+Unfortunately, a Gallup survey of employees in a variety of industries indicated that just 27% of employees at America’s biggest brands share their company’s core values.
 That’s a pretty wide discrepancy and it’s often the result of a company overemphasizing public perception and ignoring internal communication needs.

 Brands that last are built around consistency.
 Part of this is communicating the same customer-focused message to your team members internally and gauging their reaction.